 Grytviken affords you the thrilling opportunity to see an abandoned whaling village.
 Instead of humans, King Penguins now roam the streets, and seals now occupy the buildings.
 This is certainly a sight to see!
 The South Georgia Museum in Grytviken, a whaling history museum, as well as Ernest Shackleton’s grave, are not-to-miss sights in this area.

-Today we will visit Orcadas Station, which is an Argentinean base situated on Laurie Island in the South Orkney Islands archipelago.
+Today we may (depending on the conditions) visit Orcadas Station, which is an Argentinean base situated on Laurie Island in the South Orkney Islands archipelago.
 Here you will be greeted by the friendly staff of the base, who will give us a tour of their premises.
 We will also take in the spectacular views of the glaciers surrounding us.
 Alternatively, we could attempt a berthing on Coronation Island at Shingle Cove.

 The day will be spent admiring the magnificent scenery from the vessel.
 Be sure to have your camera ready as we pass spectacular icebergs.
-There is also a good possibility of spotting Fin Whale and Antarctic Petrel.
+There is also the possibility of spotting Fin Whale and the tricky-to-find Antarctic Petrel.

-Days 14 – 17: The magnificent Antarctic Peninsula
+Days 15 – 18.
+The magnificent Antarctic Peninsula!

 Ice conditions permitting, we will sail through the icy Antarctic Sound and into the famed Weddell Sea.
 As we arrive at the eastern side of the Antarctic Peninsula it is difficult not to stand in awe of the grand, tabular icebergs that greet us!